ETSU turned to a familiar face for its next leader of the men’s soccer program.

-Prior to joining the ETSU staff, Lilly served as an assistant coach for three years with Milligan College helping guide the Buffaloes to a conference championship in 2009.
-Lilly also served as the interim head coach at the end of the 2007 season.
+Prior to joining the ETSU staff, Lilly served as an assistant coach for three years at Milligan, helping guide the Buffs to a conference championship in 2009.
+Lilly also served as the interim head coach at the end of the 2007 campaign.

 Following his collegiate playing career, Lilly signed professionally with the Carolina Railhawks of the USL-1 during the 2008-09 season.
 He has also played PDL for the Mississippi Brilla and West Virginia Chaos.

-A native of Coatbridge, Scotland, Lilly graduated from Milligan College in 2007 with a degree in business management before earning his Masters in Business Administration from ETSU in December of 2012 and an additional Master’s in Kinesiology & Sport Management in December of 2014.
+Lilly, a native of Coatbridge, Scotland, graduated from Milligan in 2007 with a bachelor’s degree in Business Management before earning his master’s in Business Administration from ETSU in December of 2012 and an additional Master’s in Kinesiology & Sport Management in December of 2014.